21aslade/startup/README.md

 ### Elevator pitch

-Pyre is a competitive programming website where two programmers concurrently modify the same code in a race to outmaneuver each other and achieve their seperate objectives.
+LineBreak is a competitive programming website where two programmers concurrently modify the same code in a race to outmaneuver each other and achieve their seperate objectives.

 ### More details